 Domain-independent planning has grown significantly in recent years mainly thanks to the International Planning Competition (IPC).
-Besides many advanced planning engines, PDDL, a de-facto standard language family for describing planning domains and problems, has been developed.
+Besides many advanced planning engines, PDDL, a de-facto standard language family for describing planning domain and problem models, has been developed.
 However, encoding domain and problem models in PDDL requires a lot of specific expertise and thus it is very challenging for a non-expert to use planning engines in applications.

 This paper concerns the use of AI planning technology in an organisation where (i) non-planning experts are required to encode knowledge (ii) the knowledge base is to be used for more than one planning and scheduling task (iii) it is maintained by several personnel over a long period of time, and (iv) it may have a range of potentially unanticipated uses in the future.
-The first concern has been a major obstacle to using AI-based tools which input formal representations, in that the expertise required to encode such representations has only been possessed by planning experts (e.g. as in NASA's applications (Ai-Chang et al., 2004)).
-The other concerns are often not covered in the planning literature: in real applications the knowledge encoding is a valuable, general asset, and one that requires a much richer conceptual representation than, for example is accorded by planner-input languages such as PDDL.
+The first concern has been a major obstacle to using AI-based, formal representations, in that the expertise required to produce such representations has normally been acquired and encoded by planning experts (e.g. as in NASA's applications (Ai-Chang et al. 2004)).
+The other concerns are often not covered in the planning literature: in real applications the knowledge encoding is a valuable, general asset, and one that requires a much richer conceptual repLukáš Chrpa and Thomas Leo McCluskey resentation than, for example is accorded by planner-input languages such as PDDL.